h3allen/portfolio/README.md

  ## Updates Needed
 - Update blurb (make it better, boring right now)
-- Update contacts to be icons instead of text

- ### Projects
+- New video for Neo-Versailles
+- Image/website for Changeling

  ### Website Architecture
- - Image carosels or Flip cards
+ - Image carosels
- - Subpages for WebGL builds
- - Subpages for longer projects?
-Include documentation for games that have it?
+ - Subpages for each project

+ ## Images Used
+ - GitHub, File, LinkedIn: FontAwesome